Armistice of 11 November 1918: Negotiation process

 The Armistice was the result of a hurried and desperate process.
-The German delegation headed by Matthias Erzberger crossed the front line in five cars and was escorted for ten hours across the devastated war zone of Northern France, arriving on the morning of 8 November 1918.
-They were then taken to the secret destination aboard Ferdinand Foch's private train parked in a railway siding in the Forest of Compiègne.
+The German delegation headed by Erzberger crossed the front line in five cars and was escorted for ten hours across the devastated war zone of Northern France, arriving on the morning of 8 November 1918.
+They were then taken to the secret destination aboard Foch's private train parked in a railway siding in the Forest of Compiègne.

 Foch appeared only twice in the three days of negotiations: on the first day, to ask the German delegation what they wanted, and on the last day, to see to the signatures.
 The Germans were handed the list of Allied demands and given 72 hours to agree.
 The German delegation discussed the Allied terms not with Foch, but with other French and Allied officers.
-The Armistice amounted to complete German demilitarization (see list below), with few promises made by the Allies in return.
+The Armistice amounted to substantial German demilitarization (see list below), with few promises made by the Allies in return.
 The naval blockade of Germany was not completely lifted until complete peace terms could be agreed upon.

 There were very few negotiations.
-The Germans were able to correct a few impossible demands (for example, the decommissioning of more submarines than their fleet possessed), extended the schedule for the withdrawal and registered their formal protest at the harshness of Allied terms.
+The Germans were able to correct a few impossible demands (for example, the decommissioning of more submarines than their fleet possessed), extend the schedule for the withdrawal and register their formal protest at the harshness of Allied terms.
 But they were in no position to refuse to sign.
 On Sunday, 10 November 1918, the Germans were shown newspapers from Paris to inform them that the Kaiser had abdicated.
 That same day, Ebert instructed Erzberger to sign.
 The cabinet had earlier received a message from Paul von Hindenburg, head of the German High Command, requesting that the armistice be signed even if the Allied conditions could not be improved on.

 The Armistice was agreed upon at 5:00 a.m. on 11 November 1918, to come into effect at 11:00 a.m.
-CET, for which reason the occasion is sometimes referred to as "the eleventh hour of the eleventh day of the eleventh month".
-Signatures were made between 5:12 a.m. and 5:20 a.m., CET.
+Paris Time (noon Berlin Time, 11:00 UT), for which reason the occasion is sometimes referred to as "the eleventh hour of the eleventh day of the eleventh month".
+Signatures were made, depending on the source of information, between 5:00 a.m. and 5:45 a.m.
+Paris time.